TetianaShchudla/CHC-data-PowerBI/README.md

 # Consumer Healthcare eCommerce Analytics Report

-This project focuses on building a comprehensive **eCommerce Analytics report** that evaluates sales performance across various regions, utilizing data from both online and offline sources.
-The report is designed to deliver insights on product performance, sales trends, and growth opportunities across multiple sales channels.
+The **Consumer Healthcare** industry encompasses a wide range of products designed to support individuals' health and wellness, including over-the-counter medications and wellness supplements.
+With the increasing demand for accessible health solutions, the eCommerce landscape for Consumer Healthcare has rapidly expanded, integrating online and offline sales data to provide comprehensive performance insights.
+This project focuses on building a comprehensive **eCommerce Analytics report** that evaluates sales performance across various regions, delivering insights on product performance, sales trends, and growth opportunities across multiple sales channels.

 ## Table of Contents
 - [Project Overview](#project-overview)